-- Why Use a Blockchain?
+- Why use a blockchain?

-- What is a Blockchain?
+- What is a blockchain?

-- How a Blockchain Works
+- How a blockchain works

-The Ethereum Blockchain
+The Ethereum blockchain

 - What is Ethereum?

-- What is a Smart Contract?
+- What is a smart contract?

-- Ethereum Networks
+- Ethereum networks

-- Distributed Applications (Dapps)
+- Distributed applications (dapps)

-The financial world describes this trust as the counterparty risk, i.e. what's the risk that the other party won't hold up their end of the bargain?
-Blockchains completely remove the counterparty risk through a revolutionary system of mathematics, cryptography and peer-to-peer networking.
+The financial world describes this trust as the counterparty risk: the risk that the other party won't hold up their end of the bargain.
+Blockchains completely remove the counterparty risk through a revolutionary system of mathematics, cryptography, and peer-to-peer networking.

-Centralized systems can be manipulated, from inside or outside bad actors, so we trust the owners of these systems have sufficient will and resources to keep their data secure and preserve its integrity.
+Centralized systems can be manipulated, from inside or outside, so we have to trust the owners of these systems to have sufficient will and resources to keep their data secure and with integrity.
 Centralized databases are still the most common today, powering most of our online and offline applications.

 Modern shared databases use techniques to minimize this corruption.
 Some of these overlap with blockchains.
 Depending on the shared database system, it may feature:

 - Immutability: Rather than overwriting old data, a new copy is created with the old data retained as a historical record.
-This record can be access to prove a piece of data existed at a certain time.
+This record can be accessed to prove a piece of data existed at a certain time.

-- Full Decentralization: Reading/writing to the database is completely decentralized and secure.
+- Full decentralization: Reading/writing to the database is completely decentralized and secure.
 No single person or group controls a blockchain.

-- Independent Verification: Transactions can be verified by anyone, without a third party.
-This is sometimes referred to as disintermediation.
+- Independent verification: Transactions can be verified by anyone, without a third party.
+This is sometimes referred to as "disintermediation".

 Now that we have some idea of why blockchains are useful, let's dive deeper into how they work.

 Once a new block is mined, the other miners are notified and begin verifying and adding this new block to their copies of the chain.
-That math we referred to earlier is called cryptographic hashing (or simply, hashing).
-A hash function is a special, one-way process which takes in data and gives back a fixed-length string representing that data.
+This is done through cryptographic hashing (or simply, "hashing").
+Hashing is a one-way process which takes in data and gives back a fixed-length string representing that data.